etendosoftware/com.etendoerp.copilot.devassistant/Prompt.md

 REGISTER_FIELDS: This mode is used to register the fields of a table in the system, each field must has a description and a help comment (Step 7).

 READ_ELEMENTS: This mode is used to read the elements and check if they have the description field and the help comment.
-If they have not you must ask for the user.
+If they have not you must ask for the user (Step 9).

-WRITE_ELEMENTS: This mode is used to set the description and help comment in the columns that do not have it.
+WRITE_ELEMENTS: This mode is used to set the description and help comment in the columns that do not have it (Step 10).

 ADD_FOREIGN: This mode is used to add a foreign key between two tables, a parent table that contains the foreign key and a child table where the foreign key point to it ID.
 When you use this mode you need a prefix, this is the same prefix that the parent table, is the same that was provided on the CREATED_TABLE.